enkron/enkron.github.io/in/cv.md

 <p style="text-align:left;">
     <b><u><a href="https://morsemicro.com">Morse Micro</a> (full-time)</u></b>
     <span style="float:right; width: 300px; padding-right:10px">
-        <b>Dec 2022 - Present (1 yr)</b><br>
+        <b>Dec 2022 - Present (1 yr 5 mos)</b><br>
         Devops engineer<br>
         Sydney NSW, Australia
     </span>
 </p>
 <br>

-Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy.<br>
+Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy.
+Deployed monitoring solution with Prometheus, Grafana and Grafana Mimir.
+Configured alerting with Prometheus AlertManager and Slack.
+Implemented SSO authentication using SAML2.0 and GSuite as identity provider.

-Deployed monitoring solution with Prometheus, Grafana and Grafana Mimir.<br>
+Prototyped and implemented CI infrastructure POC using terraform as IaC solution.
+The infrastructure consisted of Kubernetes cluster deployed on AWS Fargate with Jenkins application as a CI system, AWS PCA for TLS encryption and dockerhub as a container registry.

-Configured alerting with Prometheus AlertManager and Slack.<br>
+Deployed self-hosted runners for bitbucket pipelines

-Implemented SSO authentication using SAML2.0 and GSuite as identity provider.<br>
+Created and refactored bunch of groovy pipelines for developer and tester teams.

 Maintained production and development infrastructures.

 <p style="text-align:left;">